-16. The method as claimed in claim 14 or claim 15, wherein said step of checking further comprises querying a centralised repository for indexed search information relevant to a search query input to the client-side application.
+16. The method as claimed in claim 14 wherein said step of checking further comprises querying a centralised repository for indexed search information relevant to a search query input to the client-side application.

-17. A GUI application for searching network content, the GUI application comprising code for:
+17. A Graphic User Interface (GUI) application for searching network content, the GUI application comprising.

-- in response to a user search query, identifying at least one search origin comprising a network resource deemed of relevance; - retrieving and reviewing the contents of the search origin to identify the presence of one or more search avenues stemming from the search origin, identifiable search avenues comprising a submission field presented by the search origin; - perusing identified search avenues to identify search results to be returned in response to the user search query, perusing comprising: - actuating the submission field by entering an appropriate query and initiating a submission, and - acquiring relevant content returned in response to the submission; and, - repeating the process of retrieving, reviewing and perusing in respect of network locations stemming from identified search avenues comprising a submission field.
+- code for identifying, in response to a user search query, at least one search origin comprising a network resource deemed of relevance; and - code for acquiring and reviewing the contents of the search origin to identify the presence of one or more search avenues stemming from the search origin, identifiable search avenues comprising: - network locations which are ascertained by the search origin contents; - submission fields presented by the search origin; or, - dynamically generated content retrieved from the search origin, and, code for perusing identified search avenues to identify search results to be returned in response to the user search query.